Internet homicide: Chat rooms

 Online chatrooms are sometimes used by killers to meet and bait potential victims.
 For example, the Japanese serial murderer Hiroshi Maeue is known to have found victims by using online suicide chat rooms.
-The killer Lisa M. Montgomery is reported to have met her victim in an online chatroom for rat terrier lovers called "Ratter Chatter."
+The killer Lisa Marie Montgomery is reported to have met her victim in an online chatroom for rat terrier lovers called "Ratter Chatter."

 Online chatrooms are also used, in some cases, to plan consensual homicides.
 For example, in 1996, a Maryland woman, Sharon Lopatka, apparently agreed to be killed by torture and strangulation in a conversation with a man in an online chatroom.
 Robert Frederick Glass pleaded guilty to killing Lopatka and later died in prison while serving his sentence.
 In a case that might be regarded as a quasi-consensual homicide, "John," a teenage boy from Altrincham, England, allegedly tricked another teenager into killing him using long conversations in an online chatroom.
-The other teenager, Mark, apparently believed he was being recruited by some female Secret Service agent.
+The other teenager, Mark, apparently believed he was being recruited by a female Secret Service agent.
 The suicide-by-homicide failed and on May 29, 2004 John pleaded guilty to inciting someone to murder him and was sentenced to three years supervision.
 Mark pleaded guilty to attempted murder and was sentenced to two years supervision.
 The boys were forbidden to contact each other.